vonmillhausen/sf2000/README.md

 | `xjebd.clq` |  | ✨ | 🚩 | ✅ | UI strings in Hebrew |

 #### Foldername.ini
 This file controls some of the UI settings for the main menu.
 It's a plain-text file, but not an actual INI file.
-It's contents from the May 22nd firmware (just as an example) are as follows:
+It's contents from the `05.22` firmware (just as an example) are as follows:

 ```
 SF2000